taxjar/taxjar-woocommerce-plugin/readme.txt

 1. We automatically setup your store's tax settings to work with our API.
 There is no need to configure WooCommerce Taxes.
 1. Full reporting of your sales tax collected, AutoFile and more available in your TaxJar account.

-== How It Works ==

-Here’s how the TaxJar Smart Sales Tax API works.

-TaxJar takes the following input from your store:

-* Seller’s home state, city, and zip code
-* Transaction amount
-* The city, state, and zip code where item is being shipped
-* Any shipping fees charged

-And returns an accurate sales tax rate (including state, county, city, and special taxes) based on

-* Seller's nexus based on your WooCommerce ship from settings
-* Any nexus with other addresses stored in your TaxJar account
-* Local sales tax sourcing laws (origin-based or destination-based)
-* Shipping taxability laws (shipping is not taxable in every state)

-TaxJar for WooCommerce automatically determines

-* Nexus
-* Origin vs. Destination sourcing
-* Shipping taxability
-* Sales tax rate (state county, city, special)

 == Frequently Asked Questions ==

 = What are the requirements to collect sales tax with TaxJar for WooCommerce? =